 Skills and Employment Minister Steven Joyce earmarked almost $29 million over the next four years to deepen New Zealand’s technology talent pool.

-The money will pay for Information and Communications Technology Graduate schools in Auckland, Wellington and Christchurch.
+The money will pay for Information and Communications Technology grad schools in Auckland, Wellington and Christchurch.

 The last part is important.
 Auckland, Wellington and Christchurch all legitimately claim to be technology hubs.
 Post-earthquake Christchurch’s claim is the most fragile.
 Government money is a vote of confidence at an important time.